tatasadi/github-user-search-app/README.md

 ### Implementation time

-This challenge was completed over a span of x hours.
+This challenge was completed over a span of 6 hours.

 ## Author